Skip to content

 clear water with boat Gaya Island Kota Kinabalu Itinerary

-The islands rarely get over-crowded, and the beaches are clean.
+The islands rarely get overcrowded, and the beaches are clean.
 From the minute you step off the boat, schools of fish are visible right off the pier.
 The water is the kind of translucent blue where you can see your toenail polish.
 Just standing there, I could see massive schools of little fish darting around my waist.

-My Kota Kinabalu island hopping tour has five islands to choose from, each one is a little different, so it is worth checking a few out.
+My Kota Kinabalu island hopping tour has five islands to choose from.
+Each one is a little different, so it is worth checking a few out.

 The Islands: